openwanderer/add-elevation/README.md

-# OpenWanderer Server Bot
+# OpenWanderer Elevation Script

-This 'bot' performs server-side processing of submitted panoramas.
-It will perform tasks such as:

-- give each panorama an elevation, using the Terrarium elevation tiles on AWS;
+This script gives each panorama an elevation, using the Terrarium elevation tiles on AWS.

-- perform face and license plate blurring (not yet implemented);
-- use Mapillary's Structure from Motion to correct the orientation of adjacent panos (not yet implemented).
+Note that other server-side processing tasks will be run as separate scripts.
+For example, see [the anonymiser script](https://github.com/openwanderer/anon)

 ## Installing

-The 'bot' is being developed using Python 3.6.
+The script is being developed using Python 3.6.

 For now, it requires the `python-dotenv`, `pillow`, `psycopg2` and `requests` modules, which can be installed using `pip3` e.g.: